 Josephus gives a couple of indications that should be evaluated when studying Christ's birth in relation to Herod's death.
 He states that Herod had a reign of 37 years from the time he was placed as a king by Rome until his death.
 Also, Josephus identified 34 years after the death of Antigonus, which happened just after Herod took Jerusalem.

-Scholars tried to stretch Josephus statements to fit the March 13, 4 B.C. but here are some objections to that time.
+Scholars tried to stretch Josephus statements to fit the March 13, 4 B.C. date but here are some objections to that time.
 Herod took Jerusalem late in 36 B.C.
 Josephus says Herod’s siege of Jerusalem was during a sabbatical year, and 36 B.C. was a sabbatical year.
 Otherwise, there would need to be 7 years before or after 36.

 An important observation, all Sabbatical years ended on Yom Kippur.
 Josephus said Herod’s capture of Jerusalem coincided with Yom Kippur.
 This event the Jews would remember it well, for it was an outrage to press a siege on Yom Kippur.

 Josephus said it was 27 years to the day that Pompey committed his abominations, which he did in 63 B.C.
 This gives again 36 B.C. for Herod’s capture of Jerusalem.
 If we use the common accession method of counting years of rule, the date to start his 34 years is the first of Nisan in 35 B.C.
 So Herod’s 34th year of rule would start with the 1st of Nisan in 2 B.C. and end with first of Nisan in 1 B.C.

 Now 34 years after 35 B.C. would give 1 B.C. for the death and end of the reign of Herod, his death, soon after the eclipse of Jan 10, 1 B.C.